-7.8-2 A lawyer must give prompt notice of any circumstances that may reasonably be expected to give rise to a claim to an insurer or other indemnitor so that the client's protection from that source will not be prejudiced.
+7.8-2 A lawyer must give prompt notice of any circumstances that may reasonably be expected to give rise to a claim to an indemnitor or insurer so that the client's protection from that source will not be prejudiced.

-[1] The introduction of compulsory insurance has imposed additional obligations upon a lawyer, but these obligations must not impair the relationship and duties of the lawyer to the client.
-A lawyer has an obligation to comply with the provisions of the policy of insurance.
-The insurer's rights must be preserved, and the lawyer, in informing the client of an error or omission, should be careful not to prejudice any rights of indemnity that either of them may have under an insurance, client's protection or indemnity plan, or otherwise.
+[1] The introduction of compulsory indemnification coverage has imposed additional obligations upon a lawyer, but these obligations must not impair the relationship and duties of the lawyer to the client.
+A lawyer has an obligation to comply with the provisions of the indemnity policy.
+The indemnitor's rights must be preserved, and the lawyer, in informing the client of an error or omission, should be careful not to prejudice any rights of indemnity that either of them may have under an insurance, client's protection or indemnity policy, or otherwise.
 There may well be occasions when a lawyer believes that certain actions or a failure to take action have made the lawyer liable for damages to the client when, in reality, no liability exists.
 Further, in every case, a careful assessment will have to be made of the client's damages arising from a lawyer's negligence.